blindFS/topiary-nushell/README.md

 ## Status

-* Supposed to work well with all language features of nushell v0.108
+* Supposed to work well with all language features of nushell v0.109
   * Except for some known issues of `tree-sitter-nu`

 > [!NOTE]
 >
 > * There're corner cases where `tree-sitter-nu` would fail with parsing errors, if you encounter any, feel free to report [at the parser side](https://github.com/nushell/tree-sitter-nu/issues).
 > * If you encounter any style/format issue, please report in this repo.
+> * At this stage, the default style of nu-lang has no consensus yet, related breaking changes will be documented in [CHANGELOG.md](https://github.com/blindFS/topiary-nushell/blob/main/CHANGELOG.md).

-## Setup
+## Quick Setup

+> [!NOTE]
+> This section is for nushell users who have little experience with topiary.
+> If you are already an experienced topiary user, you can grab the necessary files in this repo and merge them into your topiary configuration in your own preferred way.

 1. Install topiary-cli using whatever package-manager on your system (0.7.0+ required)